pritam02/InsticatorSession/README.md

 For simplicity, the client side JavaScript SDK, the analytics pixel endpoint and the test pages are all hosted in the same server.
 The test pages are actually serving as an alternative for publisher pages.

+The unit test cases are integrated within the build pipleline.
+In case the test suite fails, the build will failover and the server will not get started.

 ### Debugging